nicolehao34/nicolehao34.github.io/index.md

 I conducted this research project under the guidance of [Prof. Yunan Yang](https://yunany.github.io/) to investigate the effects of the alpha parameter in response-based knowledge distillation using MNIST data.

-  By implementing a custom distillation framework in Keras, I analyzed how varying alpha values influence student model accuracy in contrast to direct learning from data and guidance from a teacher model.
+  By implementing a custom distillation framework, I analyzed how varying alpha values influence student model accuracy in contrast to direct learning from data and guidance from a teacher model.
 The study provides more information on optimizing model compression and generalization performance in low-resource settings.

 - **[Classifying Solar Flares Using Supervised ML](https://github.com/nicolehao34/solar_flares_classification)** <br>
 As a Nexus Research scholar at Cornell, I developed a novel supervised learning pipeline to detect and classify solar flares using high-resolution solar spectra from the RHESSI and HARPS-N missions under the mentorship of [Prof. Ray Jayawardhana](https://www.drrayjay.net/) and [Dr. Laura Flagg](https://lauraflagg.github.io/).